 - The /opt/apache/htdocs directory is the document root directory. - The WAN boot miniroot (miniroot) directory contains the WAN boot miniroot. - The wanboot directory contains the wanboot program. - The Solaris Flash (flash) directory contains the custom JumpStart files that are required to install the client and the subdirectory archives.
-The archives directory contains the Solaris 10 11/06 Flash archive.
+The archives directory contains the current Solaris release Flash archive.